 We also collect and analyse equality information annually about our workforce.
 This helps us to ensure we are continually developing for the benefit of all our staff.

 We report our gender pay gap every year.
 This is published on the national government portal.

-NHS organisations are also required to report on two NHS workforce equality standards.
-The first related to race equality and second to disability equality.
+NHS organisations are also required to report on 2 NHS workforce equality standards: race equality and disability equality.
 Please see the links below for each of the latest reports.

 We have also signed the Armed Forces Covenant, promising that those who serve or have served in the armed forces, and their families, are treated fairly.